tokensoft/launchlists/README.md

 To set up a new sale, follow these steps:
 1. Contact sales@tokensoft.io to engage Tokensoft for technology and compliance services.
 2. Create a new sale using https://app.tokensoft.io: this will provide the `saleId` value.
-3. Submit a pull request to this repository with the sale configuration.
+3. Submit a pull request to https://github.com/tokensoft/sales/compare to this repository with updated sale configuration including your sale.
 4. The sale will be accessible users once the pull request is approved by Tokensoft.
 5. To update this configuration once the sale is visible, create another pull request.